ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 ## ngramDistance(haystack, needle)

-Calculate the 4-gram distance between `haystack` and `needle`: count the symmetric difference between two sets of 4-grams and normalize it by the sum of their cardinalities.
+Calculate the 4-gram distance between `haystack` and `needle`: count the symmetric difference between two multisets of 4-grams and normalize it by the sum of their cardinalities.
 Returns float number from 0 to 1 - the closer to zero, the more strings are similar to each other.
 If the `needle` is more than 32Kb, throw an exception.
 If some of the `haystack` strings are more than 32Kb, the distance is always one.

 For case-insensitive search or/and in UTF-8 format use functions `ngramDistanceCaseInsensitive, ngramDistanceUTF8, ngramDistanceCaseInsensitiveUTF8`.

 Notes: For UTF-8 case we use 3-gram distance.
 All these are not perfectly fair n-gram distances.
 We use 2 bytes hashes to hash n-grams and then calculate the symmetric difference between these hash tables -- collisions may occur.
-With UTF-8 case-insensitive format we do not use fair `tolower` function -- we zero the 5-th bit of each codepoint byte -- this works for Latin and mostly for all Cyrillic letters.
+With UTF-8 case-insensitive format we do not use fair `tolower` function -- we zero the 5-th bit (starting from zero) of each codepoint byte -- this works for Latin and mostly for all Cyrillic letters.

 [Original article](https://clickhouse.yandex/docs/en/query_language/functions/string_search_functions/) <!--hide-->